JacobBradleyKenyon/BaseR_animation/README.md

 The "Wagon Animation.R" file represents a function which effectively runs in base R (not RStudio).

-The result of the function is an animated scene of a wagon.
+The result of the function is an animated wild west scene.
-The animation includes spinning wheels, moving streams, rider and sun.
+The animation includes spinning wheels, moving streams, rider, horse and sun.
 Animation is achieved by utilising the sleep R base function which does not work within RStudio.
 The function takes three inputs; "Wagon.SR", "Sun.SD" and "sleep".